jorzel/hashnode/cldx17jsj00000al5h4he20xx.md

 ## Conclusion

-I have presented four different issues that can be side efficiency traps.
+I have presented four different issues that can be efficiency traps.
 It is definitely a good idea to step back occasionally and consider what it means to have meaningful work instead of boosting efficiency at all costs.

 At the very end, I would like to leave you with a great quote to remember: